ChimeraTK/GenericDeviceServer/README.md

 #### Walkthrough of a full example

-The code snipptes below are taken from the XML file in the `sample_configs` folder in this repository.
+The code snippets below are taken from the XML file in the `sample_configs` folder in this repository.

 First, we start with the usual XML declaration and root tag.: